evercode1/package-for-views/readme.md

 the program.
 In that case fix or remove the broken tests, and make sure your route group is correct, in some versions you need one, in some versions you don't, and that should solve the problem.

+Also note, if you are using the **[make:foundation](#makefoundation)** command and input 'plain' or 'basic' for template type, the test will fail because it is expecting to see the name of the record on the index page, and those templates intentionally do not include a way to do that, since the purpose is keep the code minimal.
+Similarly, if you choose an index only option, there will be no create view and the test will fail.
+In those cases modify the test as you see fit.

 Next you can use the factory to seed the db.
 We start by calling tinker:

 ```